 Before we even boarded the plane, things began to go awry.
 Dramatic thunderstorms have been plaguing our area, and there was nothing to do but watch the light show as the heavens opened and poured on us, and our departure pushed later and later.
 Once we were able to depart, our pilot’s valiant attempt to make up time meant that we landed in Dublin just 10 minutes after our connection to Madrid departed.
 So close…

 The next flight to Madrid we could get?
 The same time the next morning.

 Ok then, it’s 24 hours in Ireland!

 We thought it would be in Dublin at first, and I started googling what we could do in Dublin with four tired teens while we waited for logistics to be figured out.
+Check out some of these cool things to do in Dublin before you die or how about some unusual things to do in Dublin??
 But, as most of our flight was also stranded and the hotels near the Dublin airport were quickly filled, we found that we were going to be bussed to a hotel in Trim, Ireland.